 Just then an enormous bull moose crashed through the trail about 100 yards ahead of me.
 He had a big rack from what I could see as he crossed the trail, before he disappeared up the hill and into the forest.
 Well, you better believe I kept singing after that!

-I soon met another hiker, Peter, who was also out redlining.
+I soon met another hiker named Peter.
 He carried a heavy camera and got all excited when I told him about my moose encounter.
 We chatted for a while and then parted ways.
 I reminded him that it was moose mating season.

 The forested part of the Miles Notch ended and the logging road portion began.
 It is covered in grass with a barrier of bushes and trees on either side.
 Not the best place for a while animal encounter, I thought.
 I kept singing.
 I followed the flagging, but also knew where I was, since I’d been down this trail before a few years ago.